tristandunn/pusher-fake/README.markdown

         --webhooks URLS              Use URLS for the webhooks
 ```

+Note that the binary does not support SSL options since they're forwarded to the server libraries.
+If you need SSL support in the binary, it's recommended you copy [the included binary](bin/pusher-fake) into your own project and set [the appropriate configuration](README.markdown#ssl) there instead.

 ## Configuration

 Note that the application ID, API key, and token are automatically set to the `Pusher` values when using an included support file.